thegarage/thegarage-template/files/CONTRIBUTING.md

 ## Step 1:  Create feature branch...

 Always create a feature branch off of a freshly updated version of master.
-Use the socialcast-git-extensions `start` command to simplify the process.
+Use the thegarage-gitx `start` command to simplify the process.

 ```
 $ git start my-feature-branch